dphilipson/grasky/README.md

 ======

 Grasky is a library for displaying three-dimensional graphs (the kind with nodes and edges) in the browser.
-The graphs are drown onto a canvas element using WebGL and support the following operations:
+The graphs are drawn onto a canvas element using WebGL and support the following operations:

 * Adding or removing nodes or edges